nataliepina/blog/src/content/git-commit-messages.md

 Capitalize the first word and do not end in punctuation

 ###### 2. Mood
-Use Imperative Mood in the subject line.
+Use imperative mood in the subject line.
 Ex: `Add fix for dark mode toggle`

+Imperative mood gives the tone you are giving an order or request.

 ###### 3. Type of Commit
 Specify the type of commit.
 It is recommended and can be even more beneficial to have a consistent set of words to describe your changes.